 SIR LANCELOT: Oh man.
 This dude.
 Character voice.
 Chorus.

-Book Lovers was written as a final presentation for the First Year BMI Lehman Engel Musical Theatre Workshop.
-It was presented as a reading with limited costumes and movement at BMI in New York City, May 2018.
+2018 - Book Lovers was written as a final presentation for the First Year BMI Lehman Engel Musical Theatre Workshop.
+It was presented as a reading with limited costumes and movement at BMI in New York City.

-TALAURA HARM (Book/Lyrics, Book Lovers) NYC based writer and actor.
-As a writer, her work has appeared at ESPA Detention and Across A Crowded Room at NYPL Performing Arts, and in print in & "105 Five Minute Plays".
+TALAURA HARMS is a New York City based writer and actor.
+As a writer, her work has appeared at ESPA Detention and Across A Crowded Room at NYPL Performing Arts, and in print in "105 Five Minute Plays."
 As an actor, she has performed in readings, workshops, and productions with Primary Stages, The Pearl, Ensemble Studio Theatre, The Lark, Stable Cable, among others.
 She is the Playbill.com Vault Manager and a BMI Lehman Engel Musical Theatre Workshop lyricist.
 Proud member AEA and Dramatists Guild.